rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DE: We will work with people to make it futureproof.

-YK: Does anyone believe that if they support this proposal they are not allowed to support any other types of numbers in JavaScript in the future
+YK: Does anyone believe that if they support this proposal they are not allowed to support any other types of numbers in JavaScript in the future?

 WH: That's not my position.
 I was on the side of Uint64 in January.
 At that meeting I said I'm fine with Integer for now and we achieved consensus on specifying that as the solution for now.
 I have no particular objections to doing Int64 in the future if it's still needed.

 AK: There was a discussion about should we do integer should we do UInt64.
 And it seemed like integer was a way forward for that and met with some significant positivity at that meeting.

-BE: We achieved consensus on moving forward with Integer first and making sure it had the cast functions and other things to make sure it had efficient math using integers
+BE: We achieved consensus on moving forward with Integer first and making sure it had the cast functions and other things to make sure it had efficient math using integers.

-AK: And that is the spirit why Dan is presenting the proposal in this way
+AK: And that is the spirit why Dan is presenting the proposal in this way.

 DH: If there is confusion about what people are saying it's very good if we get that down.
 There are many discussion shwere we have multiple alternatives and we pick one of them and sometimes people take away (incorrectly) that we can't do any of the other ones as well. **It's important to get down in the minutes that we are still open to pursuing other paths (with numeric types)**.
 I want to make sure that's in the minutes.